SandboxEscaper/stalkers_suck/README.md

 Oh, and dear stalker, I know you'll read this.
 You pathetic creep.
 Half the reason I'm putting this out here.

 (ps: You can also thank shitheads like this for me never replying to e-mails or DMs (when I still had my twitter) .. but I do appreciate all the positives messages I've gotten in the past, even if I never replied, it's not personal, just hard to trust people on the internet)

+pps: don't bother sending e-mails anymore to the one e-mail of mine that is public.
+I don't use that one anymore.
+Not giving cowards a channel to get to me.